These cakesicles are a cute and fun treat and are surprisingly easy to make. Perfect for birthdays or change them up to suit your special occasion.

-- Mix things up - with your favourite chocolates and cake flavour combinations.
-You can use white, milk, dark or even ruby chocolate!
-You can use any unfilled cake you like so long as it doesn't have any large bits in it.
-Popular flavours include vanilla, chocolate or red velvet.
-I don't recommend using mud cake, very heavy cakes or one with large chunks of fruit in them as they will not stick together well and will fall of the sticks.
+- Mix things up - with your favorite chocolates and cake flavor combinations.
+You can use white, milk, dark, or even ruby chocolate!
+You can use any unfilled cake you like so long as it has no large bits.
+Popular flavors include vanilla, chocolate or red velvet.
+I don't recommend using mud cake, very heavy cakes or one with large chunks of fruit in them as they will not stick together well and will fall off the sticks.

 Tips and tricks

 You can use any regular unfilled cake flavor you like, so long as it's not too heavy, or oily and doesn't have any large bits in it.
 Popular flavors include chocolate, vanilla, red velvet, lemon, banana, cinnamon tea cake, coffee cake etc. The important thing is that it is not too heavy, so no mud cake etc. And not too many chunky bits.
 Both won't mix into the frosting properly and will make the cake popsicles too heavy and fall off the stick.

 You can any kind of chocolate you like, so long as it doesn't have too many bits in it.
 White, milk, dark and even ruby chocolate all work well.
 You can leave them their natural color, or color white chocolate with oil-based food coloring.
 Alternatively you can use candy melts in your chosen color, which is simpler.